-- What is relevant to design today?
-For whom should we design?
+Who or who will shape our future?
+What is relevant to design today and for whom should we design?

 Participants